zinh/zinh.github.io/_posts/2018-07-18-end-to-end-encryption-using-ssh-key-pair.md

 ### Dencryption steps

-Decryption is quite forward, a user will use his ssh key to decrypt the text(after using base64 to decode)
+Decryption is quite straight forward, a user will use his ssh key to decrypt the text(after using base64 to decode).

-The encryption script will download the public key of a github user, convert to PKCS8 format, then use `openssl rsautl` to encrypt the text, finally output base64 encoding of the encrypted text.

 Refer to openssl rsautl [man page](https://www.openssl.org/docs/man1.1.0/apps/openssl-rsautl.html){:target="_blank"}{:rel="nofollow"} for a more detail of the parameters.